Setapp: History

 Setapp launched in beta in November 2016, and was officially released in January 2017.
 In June 2017, Setapp reported having 10,000 subscribers worldwide, mainly in the United States but with growing audiences in the United Kingdom, Germany, and France.
 By November of that year, there were more than 200,000 trial users testing the service.
 In 2019, the app had 1 million users.

 In November 2019, Setapp launched Setapp for Teams, a service adjusted for teams' and organizations' use.
 Setapp launched an iOS version in August 2020.
 Notably, apps available through Setapp for iOS must be downloaded from the App Store but can be unlocked to access premium features without using Apple's IAP system.

 In July 2023, Setapp introduced an AI-tier plan which offers additional access to credits that can be used within select software available on Setapp.

 In August 2023, in response to the Digital Markets Act regulation, Setapp announced its plans to launch an alternative app store for EU users.
 On 14 May 2024, Setapp released an official marketplace app for iOS that allows users to download iOS applications from the catalog without using the App Store as an intermediary.
 As of mid-2025, Setapp offers access to over 260 Mac and iOS apps, including popular titles such as CleanMyMac X, Spark, Ulysses, and MarsEdit.

 In May 2024, MacPaw launched a closed beta of Setapp Mobile—a curated app marketplace for iOS—available exclusively to users in the European Union.
 The launch followed regulatory changes under the Digital Markets Act, allowing alternative app distribution on iPhones.
 The service became publicly available in September 2024, offering over 50 mobile apps at a monthly subscription price of €9.49.

 In May 2025, Setapp introduced Eney, a system-integrated AI assistant designed to act as a "computerbeing" capable of executing tasks like file conversions, system cleanup, and folder organization directly on macOS.
 Initially released in public beta, Eney represents Setapp's deeper focus on artificial intelligence and automation.

 A 2024 user survey and independent reviews highlighted Setapp's increasing integration of AI-powered apps and features.
 Analysts noted that many of the top-performing apps in the platform's catalog incorporate machine learning, and that Setapp itself began implementing smart recommendations and usage tracking to refine user experience.

+In early 2026 mother entity MacPaw announce that they closing the app on 16 February 2026.